EberlyODL/phys010sjv11/week_2_summary.md

+Coming back to the Newsflash about the asteroid hitting Russia - Can you answer the question now about what happened to the kinetic energy of the asteroid once it hit the earth?
+Where did that energy go?
+See if you can come up with a list.
+Remember, energy is Conserved, so it has to go somewhere!

+**Summary: **

 * Forms of energy are: gravitational potential, kinetic, nuclear, electrical potential, etc…
 * Get a good feeling of both tables on daily life section.
 * Power is energy delivered per unit of time.
 Units for power are Watts while energy would be in Watt-hour for example